General cleansing wisdom to help you reach your optimum health

 - When sickness has developed for all acute and chronic conditions.

 - When the digestive system needs support and a cleansing.

 - When better assimilation and building of body tissue is needed.

-Dr. Kartar Singh Khalsa practices acupuncture and herbology at the GRD Health Center in New Mexico.
-Over the last eight years he has guided over 1,600 people through The Cleanse, a 10-day rejuvenation/detox program.
-Dr. Khalsa possesses a passion for self-empowering people to take control of their health.
-For questions about cleansing, detoxing, or residential programs, please call The Cleanse of Santa Fe at 505-988-7076 or visit www.thecleanse.com.
+Dr. Kartar Singh Khalsa practices acupuncture and herbology at the Espanola Advanced Center for Healing (EACH) in New Mexico, 505-747-3368.
+He has run thousands of people through cleansing programs and possesses a passion for self-empowering people to take control of their health.
+For questions about cleansing, detoxing, or residential programs, please call 505-920-6020 wholeselfrecovery.com

 [As with any change in your healthcare regime, please consult your primary health-care practitioner before undertaking any new exercise, dietary, or herbal treatment program.
 The information presented here is not to be used as a diagnostic tool or as a substitute for qualified medical care.
 Anyone who has reason to suspect serious illness should seek appropriate medical advice.]